May 3, 2012

 Bottom line, welding the frame is a major task, and not always a fun one.
 You'll go through multiple cylinders of C-25, and use up the better part of a 11 lb. spool of .023 welding wire.
 You'll probably need to change the helmet faceplate at least once, and your eyes will get pretty good at seeing in the dark.
 Your welding will also improve, although not so much that every bead will be perfect.

 Hence the grinding.
-I'm pretty sure the neighborhood is not terribly happy about it, because grinding mild steel is quite likely the loudest noise in the universe, right up there with Harrier jets and small babies on airplanes.
+We're pretty sure the neighborhood is not terribly happy about it, because grinding mild steel is quite likely the loudest noise in the universe, right up there with Harrier jets and small babies on airplanes.
 However, we wear earplugs, and I'm sure all our neighbors would agree that the improvement of the welds in looks alone is more than worth the minor disruption of a quiet Saturday afternoon.

 Welding will continue for the next few days with the frame on its side, hitting each of the 150 joints from a different angle.
 We're a little concerned about doing one whole side at a time, so we're flipping the frame from side to side, welding only about 2 dozen joints each time, to try to avoid any distortion.
-The frame is pretty solid at this point, but I don't trust that it'll stay that way if we heat it up a lot.
+The frame is pretty solid at this point, but we don't trust that it'll stay that way if we heat it up a lot.

 When we welded all the joints on top, which was the first thing we did, we put a slight bow in the frame.
 It wasn't much, about 1/4" across the length of the frame.
 Welding the bottom took out most of that bow, but not all of it, leaving the frame maybe 1/16" lower in the middle.
 It's not really noticeable so it's not a big deal, but a bow side-to-side might be.
 So just to play it safe, we're taking turns welding the sides.